SAP-archive/teched2020-DEV161/exercises/ex5/README.md

 After completing these steps you will have modified the worklist view of the app to include filters.
 Some of the modifications are also needed in order for the logic to execute accordingly.

-It is recommended that you type in most the code in order to experience the code editor's capabilities.
+It is recommended that you type in most of the code in order to experience the code editor's capabilities.

 1. Choose *webapp > view* and click the *Worklist.view.xml* file.
     <br><br>![](images/2020-10_BAS_Worklist_View_Code_Editor_Open_.jpg)<br><br>